 No-claim Bonus or NCB is a reward that you can avail on your car insurance premium during renewal.
-However, you can become eligible for NCB in car insurance by making zero claims throughout the policy tenor.
+To be eligible for NCB in car insurance you must make zero claims throughout the policy tenor.
 The bonus starts at 20% after the first year and keeps increasing for every claim-free year thereafter.
-However, raising even a single claim during the policy term comes with the risk of losing the NCB in insurance.
+However, raising even a single claim during the policy term comes with the risk of losing the NCB.

-With your first claim-free year, you can avail a reward of 20% on your comprehensive car insurance premium which will continue to increase by 5%-10% in every claim-free year.
-Moreover, this reward is transferable.
-The accumulated benefits can be transferred even if you buy a new vehicle or change your insurance provider.
+With your first claim-free year, you can avail a discount of 20% on your comprehensive car insurance premium.
+This will continue to increase by 5%-10% for every subsequent claim-free year.
+Moreover, this reward is transferable, even if you buy a new vehicle or change your insurance provider.

 The NCB in car insurance is applicable on renewing your comprehensive car insurance policy after a claim-free year.
 The bonus starts at 20% and can go up to 50% for consecutive claim-free years.
 Therefore, you can enjoy up to 50% reduction on your car insurance premium for raising zero claims in the policy term.
 You can learn how to calculate NCB for car insurance with the table below.